analythium/analythium.github.io/docs/shinyproxy-update.md

 The script then takes care of the rest:

 1. Copies the `application.yml` to the droplet,
-2. pulls the Docker images listed in the `application.yml` file,
+2. pulls the Docker images listed in the `application.yml` file: updates the ones already pulled before, and the ones newly added too,
 3. and restarts the ShinyProxy and Docker services.

 ## Cron